After Hurricane Ian, floods leave a deep insurance gap

 Days after the deadliest Florida storm since 1935, such gallows humor was tempered by a rising sense, for some, of running out of rope.

-Nearby, Alan “Jake” Jacobson slumped outside his bait shop, reassuring an older Kentucky relative on the phone that his octogenarian mother was OK after taking a fall while she was being evacuated from her Alice Drive home.
+Nearby, Alan “Jake” Jacobson sat outside his bait shop, reassuring an older Kentucky relative on the phone that his octogenarian mother was OK after taking a fall while she was being evacuated from her Alice Drive home.

 “I just put $60,000 into my home.
 I had it on the market for over $300,000,” he says.
 “Just before the storm, I took it off the market.
 I couldn’t decide whether I wanted to sell.
 And now it’s underwater – in more ways than one.”